dbernard/dbernard.github.io.old/_posts/2015-06-04-lets-build-a-virtual-machine.md

 First, let's take a look at the three storage regions.
 First, ```memory with 15-bit address space```.
 If we have 15-bit address space, then our memory is of the size 2^15, or 32768.
-We'll represent this in hexadecimal format when we define our memory in code in a minute.

 Second, eight registers, or simply eight storage regions outside of the memory we defined above.

 Third, an unbound stack.
-We will represent this as a Python list where the last element to go on the stack will be the first to be "popped" off (LIFO).
+We will represent this as a Python list where the last element to go on the stack will be the first to be "popped" off [(LIFO)](http://en.wikipedia.org/wiki/LIFO).

 We'll also initialize a "program counter", or a register that will hold the address of the current instruction being executed.
 This program counter (I'll